michelpl/hiring-challenge/README.md

 ## Logs

-All logs will be created on src/storage/logs
+You can find all the api logs on ``src/storage/logs``

-You can follow then executing the following command
+Or just executing the following command

 ```bash
 make showlogs